Mark Wysocki, DVM

 I come from a family of dentists (the human variety), which sparked my interest in veterinary dentistry.
 I spent months working first-hand with several of the top veterinary dentists in the world.
 I encouraged Michigan State's veterinary school to add a dentistry laboratory for third-year students, which I was asked to come back and help teach after graduation.
 In addition to dentistry, I also have a passion for soft-tissue surgery.
 I am excited to better the lives of the pets of Western North Carolina by performing surgical and dental procedures at Avery Creek Pet Hospital.

-My husband, Andy, and I have two awesome boys, Bennett and Brooks.
-We also have a scruffy little mutt named Fritz that we rescued from Brother Wolf Animal Rescue.
-I enjoy reading, playing pickle ball at the YMCA, weaving, crocheting, and any and every activity I can do with my family.
+My husband Andy and I have two boys, Bennett and Brooks, and one daughter, Wesley.
+We also have a scruffy little mutt named Fritz that we rescued from Brother Wolf and a big shaggy Italian Spinone named Greta.
+I enjoy reading, weaving, Crossfit, and volleyball, but most of all I just love spending time with my family and friends.

 I grew up in Western New York, although NY will always be “home” to me, Asheville is where I have chosen to raise my family.
 We always had pets when I was growing up.
 I inherited my strong love for all animals from my grandparents.
 As a child, my grandmother would quiz me on which type of birds we spotted in the yard.
 When the opportunity to work in veterinary medicine presented itself to me, it seemed like the perfect fit.
 I started working at Avery Creek Pet Hospital in 2002 as a receptionist, then in 2007 I became the Office Manager.
 My role in our hospital is always changing and growing.
 Today I am the Practice Manager.